Madek/madek-webapp/doc/manual/glossary.md

-A few terms that are used in this document wich may sound general but have actually a very clear distinct technical meaning, thus they are defined here for clarity.
+A few terms that are used in this document which may sound general but have actually a very clear distinct technical meaning, thus they are defined here for clarity.
 **NOT** a dictionary (use Wikipedia).